Audra Moran, President & CEO

 Before joining OCRA, Bibi spent six years managing the finances and operations of a brokerage firm and two years as a technical trainer for an investment bank.
 Bibi graduated with Honors from the Baruch College Zicklin School of Business, with a Masters in Business Administration and a Bachelors in Business Administration.

 Leslie Almiron joined OCRA in November 2017 as the Finance Assistant.
-She works closely with the Finance Manager to ensure the books are kept as accurate and up to date as possible.
+She works closely with the Vice President of Finance to ensure the books are kept as accurate and up to date as possible.
 She joined OCRA after her own cancer diagnosis made her want to leave the corporate world for more meaningful work.

 Before joining OCRA, Leslie spent three years as a Staff Accountant in Midtown Manhattan specializing in taxation and bookkeeping.
 Leslie graduated from CUNY Queens College with a Bachelor’s Degree in Accounting.